turingschool/career-development-curriculum-site/module_three/week_3_application_process_session.md

 * Grammar and spelling errors, try [Grammarly](https://www.grammarly.com/) or the [Hemingway App](http://www.hemingwayapp.com/).
 Reading cover letters aloud or having a peer proofread will also help you catch a lot of those mistakes.

+## Check for Understanding

+Work on a cover letter for a job you are interested in based on a job description and be prepared to share it with your Homeroom group for feedback.
+Here are [additional resources](/resources/cover_letter_resources) to help you.

 ## Due Dates & Reminders

 1. **Resume updated:**